symfony/symfony-docs/book/http_cache.rst

 The validation model addresses this issue.
 Under this model, the cache continues to store responses.
-The difference is that, for each request, the cache asks the application whether or not the cached response is still valid.
+The difference is that, for each request, the cache asks the application whether the cached response is still valid.
 If the cache *is* still valid, your application should return a 304 status code and no content.
 This tells the cache that it's ok to return the cached response.